mks-babysteps/babysteps/md files/_PRESS-RELEASE.md

   Taking care of a baby can be a daunting task for new parents.
 There are appointments you need to remember.
 There are very specific limits to what babies should eat.
 And a lot of other things to be cautious about.

 ## Solution ##
-  BabySteps helps take care of your child: offering development milestones, giving you vaccination guidelines, and notifying you of your baby's next doctor's appointment.
+  Baby Steps helps take care of your child: offering development milestones, giving you vaccination guidelines, and notifying you of your baby's next doctor's appointment.

 ## Quote from Us ##
   "Raising a child can be challenging.
-Let BabySteps keep track of your baby's health for you."
+Let Baby Steps keep track of your baby's health for you."
   	- Daniel Chen, Product Owner

 ## How to Get Started ##